Survival Guides: Basic Survival Skills

 1. SAS Survival Handbook - John 'Lofty' Wiseman

 Any survival kit should include one of these books.
-It is said that John' Lofty' Wiseman has written one of the most influential survival books up to date.
+It is said that John' Lofty' Wiseman has written one of the most influential survival books.

-The SAS Survival Handbook contains many skills that will help them survive extreme conditions, from getting lost in the bush or stranded in the desert to surviving an urban disaster.
+The SAS Survival Handbook contains many skills for surviving various conditions, from getting lost in the woods or stranded in the desert to enduring an urban disaster.

-Written by Wiseman, a British SAS soldier, the book gives firsthand practical knowledge that comes from real survival training.
+The book, written by Wiseman, a British SAS soldier, gives firsthand practical knowledge from real survival training.

-It talks about wilderness survival skills, including fire-starting, finding water, building shelter, and first aid.
+It discusses wilderness survival skills, including fire-starting, finding water, building shelter, and first aid.
 It is truly valuable because it prepares you for real survival situations with self-defense, signaling for rescue, and psychological resilience.

-Being a detailed yet easy-to-understand handbook, this guide is different from most survival books available.
+Being a detailed yet easy-to-understand handbook, this guide differs from most survival books.
 It is a reliable reference that you should read, whether you are a beginner or an experienced survivalist.

 2. Tom Brown's Field Guide to Wilderness Survival – Tom Brown Jr.